ScottFeichter/node-essentials-scott/lessons/lesson11.md

 ## **11.5 Pagination of Result Sets**

 Your React application does do pagination.
 The way it does it, of course, is to load the entire list of tasks, and then just show some of them.
 If the list you are paginating is long, that can be unwise.
 You can have Prisma do the pagination for you -- but the front end has to keep track of which page of the result set is to be shown, so that the user can scroll back and forth.
-Prisma pagination is described **[here.](https://www.prisma.io/docs/orm/prisma-client/queries/pagination)**  You would probably want to create a standalone program to that could populate the database with several hundred tasks, so that you can test your work.
+Prisma pagination is described **[here.](https://www.prisma.io/docs/orm/prisma-client/queries/pagination)**  You would probably want to create a standalone program that could populate the database with several hundred tasks, so that you can test your work.

 ## **11.6 Documenting Your APIs with Swagger**